 Trader Joe’s is just a gem, amirite?
 Inexpensive, delicious, and healthy finds; plenty of reasonably priced organics; helpful, cheery staff; a great selection of candles and flowers; treats for your pets; CHOCOLATE!
 Many of their regular grocery items, like my coveted Kerrygold butter, are cheaper than I find at my local grocer.
-They have a dedicated list of gluten free products which you can find here, and it’s easy to shop paleo at Trader Joe’s.
+They have a dedicated list of gluten free products, and it’s easy to shop paleo at Trader Joe’s.
 I generally eat grain free, so I decided to compile a list of my favorite paleo Trader Joe’s staples for you.

 My Favorites: Paleo Trader Joe’s

 These are in no particular order, but top billing goes to Kale & Cauliflower gnocchi.
 Find this in the frozen section.
 Ingredients for the kale: KALE, POTATO STARCH, CHICKPEA FLOUR, SEA SALT, EXTRA VIRGIN OLIVE OIL.
 Ingredients for the cauliflower: CAULIFLOWER, CASSAVA FLOUR, POTATO STARCH, EXTRA VIRGIN OLIVE OIL, SEA SALT.

 Now, the caveat here is DO NOT FOLLOW THE PACKAGE COOKING DIRECTIONS!
 You’ll end up with mushy gnocchi, and no one wants that.
 I even did an instagram tutorial on the *ahem* proper cooking method.
 You basically need to defrost it then brown it in a pan with butter so it gets a nice crust.
 Easy peasy.
 But overall, a delicious paleo alternative to regular gnochhi.